-HSR Ltd would be at risk for the costs of planning, construction and availability of the new railway, in return for contractual commitments from the Department for Transport to purchase a defined quantum of train paths at a predetermined price.
+HSR Ltd would be at risk for the costs of planning, construction and availability of the new railway, in return for contractual commitments from the Department for Transport to purchase a defined quantum of train paths.
 The price would be negotiated in advance with the parties involved and with the full participation of ORR, and would reflect an appropriate return on capital at the various stages of the project.
 The initial expenditure in promoting the project is high risk and would therefore justify a high rate of return, with a lower return during the construction phase, while still reflecting the inevitable uncertainties during a major construction programme.
-After completion, maintenance and renewal costs would be significantly lower risk, and subject to periodic review by ORR.
+After completion, maintenance and renewal costs would be significantly lower risk, and subject to oversight by ORR.

 We do not envisage Heathrow Southern Railway Limited taking direct revenue risk for the project.
 The franchising structure already provides effective transfer of revenue risk to the private sector, and would enable management of the revenue risk as a coherent whole, rather than being based on an allocation of revenue to the new infrastructure, which in turn would be dependent on the overall pattern of train services on the relevant parts of the rail network.
 To maximise passenger benefit, fares from Woking and beyond to Paddington should be identical with Waterloo fares.

 We’re confident that this is an imaginative, well thought-out project that will serve a number of major new rail markets and bring great benefits to passengers and communities whilst being financed and built by the private sector.
 Our development work to date has been fully supported by professional consultancy, including First Class Partnerships, Aecom, Gardiner & Theobald and Dentons.